 Superantigens cause massive cytokine storms and disrupt the host immune system

-Many recent publication though show promising progress to mounting a successfully defense against SAg associated disease and for developing vaccine and therapeutics that will provide clinical protection against superantigen toxins .
-The growing body of knowledge about superantigens such Staphylococcal enterotoxins (SE) – SEA, SEB and Toxic shock syndrome toxin (TSST-1) will be the key to advancing towards the development rationally designed and successful attenuated antibacterial vaccines.
+Many recent publications show promising progress to mounting a successful defense against SAg-associated disease and for developing vaccines and therapeutics that will provide clinical protection against superantigen toxins .
+The growing body of knowledge about superantigens such Staphylococcal enterotoxins (SE) – SEA, SEB, and Toxic shock syndrome toxin (TSST-1) will be the key to advancing toward the development of rationally designed and successful attenuated antibacterial vaccines.

 - University of Iowa Health Care.
 “Different bacteria use same cell surface molecule to invade tissue and promote infection: Blocking bacteria-molecule interaction might prevent many deadly illnesses.”
 ScienceDaily, 19 March 2019. <https://www.sciencedaily.com/releases/2019/03/190319121748.htm>.

 - Patrick M. Schlievert, Michael P. Cahill, Bruce S. Hostager, Amanda J. Brosnahan, Aloysius J. Klingelhutz, Francoise A. Gourronc, Gail A. Bishop, Donald Y. M. Leung.
 “Staphylococcal Superantigens Stimulate Epithelial Cells through CD40 To Produce Chemokines.” mBio, 2019; 10 (2) doi:10.1128/mBio.00214-19